 Women and Finances: Overcoming the Anxiety Factor

 For me, a big part of feeling organized is making sure that my finances are in order.
-When I feel like I have a handle on my finances it greatly improves my mental and physical health because it releases me of the burden and stress of always worrying about money (and we all know how unhealthy stress is, especially for women).
+When I feel like I’m doing great on my financial planning, it greatly improves my mental and physical health because it releases me of the burden and stress of always worrying about money (and we all know how unhealthy stress is, especially for women).

 Because getting finances in order can be quite overwhelming, over the next few months I am going to be breaking it into 4 more smaller parts and working towards getting educated and organized on each, including: